Reducing waste at events

 There are many ways to start your journey towards a zero waste event, and solutions can include:

-- Diverting food waste and compostable dishes, etc, to a compost service provider.
+- Diverting food waste and compostable dishes, etc, to a compost service provider (always check beforehand which products/brands local compost service providers will accept)

 - Consider using reusable items, and solutions such as wash stations on-site.